 This drill called for precision of movement, planning and elegance.
 That we moved as if under a spell to slow us was the sole clue that we did more than play at fighting.
 To a swordsman, the elegant interplay of movements and cues made this game a deeply challenging match rather than a lark.

 Try as I might, I could not outthink Myrrha.
 Every move I made, her imaginary blade waited at the end of my stroke.
 I could never match her, not even if she had been slowed.
 I hoped only to keep her 'strikes' from cutting as deep as the last time.

 Then, a shadow raven screamed out its hunting cry, almost making me drop my pretend sword.
 I dared to look up for a second, through the window.
 Above us, a skull-shaped cloud smiled in ominous delight.

 My stomach churned.
 I'd never seen an omen of doom before.
 "Ah, Myrrha, please.
 Do you know when Mother and Father return?
 Could we possibly summon them?"
 As in, before disaster strikes?

 Her imaginary blade hovered over my throat, far ahead of my parry, as she smirked.
 "Hard to tell.
 What they're doing, almost as dangerous as it is important."

 I shoved her blade aside and tried a pointless counter attack to keep her busy.
-I didn't know what was going on, but I could not keep silent.
-"But it's only urgans up there.
-They can't be that dangerous.
+I didn't know what was going on, but could not keep silent.
+"But, it's only urgans up there.
+Can't be that dangerous.
 Mack wouldn't let Ker in here."